lkilcher/pyDictH5/README.rst

 as the subclass is available consistently between write and read, the dtype is preserved.
 This is why it is useful to define sub-classes in modules (or packages) of their own.
-Then, so long as those modules or packages are on the Python path, PyCoDa will import and utilize those classes transparently.
+Then, so long as those modules or packages are on the Python path, pyDictH5 will import and utilize those classes transparently.
 For example, if the ``my_data`` class is defined in a ``my_data_module.py``, the class will be preserved::